-Christine Chiu may not have ended up on Real Housewives of Beverly Hills (remember those 2014 rumors?), but she did eventually make it to the reality TV arena.
-She's among the very rich cast of Netflix's Bling Empire, which features a wealthy group of Asian friends in L.A.
-Here's everything to know about the socialite before the show's premiere.
+Christine Chiu may not have ended up on Real Housewives of Beverly Hills (remember those 2014 rumors?), but she did eventually make it onto reality TV.
+She's both a producer and cast member of Netflix's Bling Empire, which centers on her group of affluent LA-based Asian friends (and frenemies, in some cases).

 Christine is married to Dr. Gabriel Chiu, and together, they run Beverly Hills Plastic Surgery, a private practice that serves many Hollywood directors, producers, and studio execs, per The Hollywood Reporter.
 According to the practice's website, Dr. Chiu is a board-certified surgeon who specializes in the art of plastic and reconstructive surgery.
 He and Christine have a two-year-old son, Gabriel Jr., and in Bling Empire they discuss the possibility of having a second child.